-Guidebook references including page numbers are to Pennine Way – Official National Trail Guide by Damian Hall, Aurum Press (‘NTG’), although this walk was actually done using collapsible vintage copies of the previous two-volume NTG by Tony Hopkins*.
+Guidebook references with page numbers are to Pennine Way – Official National Trail Guide by Damian Hall, Aurum Press (‘NTG’), although this walk was actually done using collapsible vintage copies of the previous two-volume NTG by Tony Hopkins*.
 References to Wainwright are to his Pennine Way Companion.
 Simon Armitage references are to Walking Home – Travels with a Troubadour on the Pennine Way, Faber, 2012.
-Grid references are OSGB and estimated by eye from the NTG maps or in some cases noted while on The Way from the free smartphone app OS Locate.
-In all cases they are approximate and subject to error, as are any bearings.
+Grid references are OSGB, estimated by eye from the NTG maps or in some cases noted while on The Way from the free smartphone app OS Locate.
+In all cases they’re approximate and subject to error, as are any bearings.

-Do not rely on this blog for ‘live’ navigation on The Way.
+Don’t rely on this blog for ‘live’ navigation on The Way.
 Things change, I make mistakes, I’m no expert.
 This blog is for entertainment, it describes the Pennine Way as it was in June 2016 and won’t be updated.
-The Pennine Way involves rough hillwalking often in challenging weather.
+This trail involves rough hillwalking often in challenging weather.
 Even for the suitably experienced and equipped, it can be hazardous.

 *I’ve since been converted to the A to Z guides which are light and ideal – just the OS maps bound together with no extra weight of pointless persiflage.

 Here’s the bare bones itinerary, with links to the blogs.
-Distances and elevations are estimated on Google Mapometer, they’re approximate and change every time I do them, so I’ve rounded them to the nearest 1 km, 1 mile, 10 m and 10 feet.
+Distances and elevations are estimated on Google Mapometer, rounded them to the nearest 1 km, 1 mile, 10 m and 10 feet.
 Hence they don’t convert consistently, like recipes.
 They’re just a rough indication for basic planning.